ZenghuPKU/STATES_analysis/README.md

 - `genes.csv`: The gene barcode file used for decoding.
 - `round001/` to `round011/`: Contain the image data for eleven imaging rounds.
-- Each `round` folder includes images for multiple channels, with a resolution of 3072x3072x42 pixels.
+- Each `round` folder includes images for multiple channels.

 > Note: The demo scripts rely on additional MATLAB scripts located outside this folder:
 > - `tissue_upstream/core_matlab.m`